hentaiOS-Infrastructure/wiki.helluvaos.com/devtech/ximi/gourami/installation-guide/a-only.md

 # A-Only Installation Guide

 ## Before you start

-1. ** Keep a backup of your data.** Make sure to keep a backup of your files as the installaton will wipe your data.
+1. **Keep a backup of your data.** Make sure to keep a backup of your files as the installaton will wipe your data.

-2. ** You must come from MIUI.** Make sure you come from MIUI and not using other ROM before installation.
+2. **You must come from MIUI.** Make sure you come from MIUI and not using other ROM before installation.
 If you come from other ROM, flash MIUI and boot it once before continuing installation.

+3. To obtain the required platform-tools, [Read here.](/docs/installation/installing-requirements)

 ## Connect your device